jamesmcm/jamesmcm.github.io/content/blog/2025-06-27-no-ipv4/index.md

 reason.
-I used to think that managing your own router is unnecessary extra work (ironically how a lot of people probably think about GNU/Linux), but being able to debug more on the router side would be great for problems like this, or even just running Wireguard on it directly for this work-around without having to configure it on every device separately.
+I used to think that managing your own router is unnecessary extra work (ironically how a lot of people probably think about GNU/Linux), but being able to debug more on the router side would be great for problems like this, or even just running WireGuard on it directly for this work-around without having to configure it on every device separately.